boutproject/BOUT-dev/manual/sphinx/developer_docs/performance_profiling.rst

 7. Change the 'Input' trace file to cut from the filtered to the original one.
 8. Click cut.

+This produces a trace file which has all the original profiling information, but is much smaller as it is limited in time to a region of interest.

 Machine-specific installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~